flashbots/buildernet-playground/README.md

 # that is compatible with the playground environment

 # Place the built binary in the main directory as lighthouse-bin
+# Then Run this command:
+patchelf --set-interpreter /lib/ld-linux-x86-64.so.2 ./lighthouse-bin
-# This will be copied to the VM during post-provisioning
+# The patched binary will be copied to the VM during post-provisioning
 ```

 #### 5. Run the VM